jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 ### Career Councilor
 >Act as a career coach.
 I'm looking for new career opportunities.
 Help me come up with some options.
 Interview me to gain an assessment of what jobs I should consider pursuing.
 >
 >Begin by asking me questions to learn more about me.
-Ask about my educational background, my previous employment experience, my skillset, the types of problems I like to solve and anything else that provides more insights into the type of jobs for which I would be a good match.
+Ask about my educational background, my previous employment experience, my skillset, the types of problems that I like to solve.
+Also ask anything else that provides more insights into the type of jobs for which I would be a good match.
 >
 >Ask me one question at a time.
 Ask follow up questions to my specific answers but make sure to return to the high level questions as well.
 >Once you have acquired enough information about me via my answers, then provide a list of careers for which I would be a good match.

 What I like about this prompt is that it exposes you to considerations you may not have thought of yourself.
 It's a form of idea exploration.
 If there's a good idea, continue to pursue it, either in the real world or via the LLM.
 If it's not so much a good idea, then ignore it.

-Start the prompt anew, give it slightly different answers and see what else it may produce.
+Create a new session and prove the same promtp.
+Give it slightly different answers and see what else it may produce.

 ### Constitutional Scholar
 > Act as a United States Constitutional scholar.
 Answer my questions about the US Constitution including the Amendments.
 Provide the sections of the Constitution and Amendments as references to your answers.
 Include the text as well as the section where that text resides.